yushasama/koishiteru/public/comp/writeups_md/dynamic_programming_subset_sums.md

 * **Compression:** In LIS / patience sorting, you can compress values and use a segment tree or Fenwick tree.

 Hashmaps can degrade from $O(1)$ to $O(\Omega)$ with collisions, so if constraints are tight, balanced trees may be safer.
-Big-O alone doesn’t capture real-world performance — **tail latency** matters.
+Big-O alone doesn’t capture real-world performance, **tail latency** is a factor.

 ---